Laurence Fox

-Laurence Paul Fox (born 1978) is an actor, musician and political activist.
-A member of the entertainment industry's Fox family, he graduated from the Royal Academy of Dramatic Art and debuted in the film The Hole (2001).
-His best known role is James Hathaway in the drama series Lewis (2006–2015).
-He has also released a studio album titled Holding Patterns (2016).
+Laurence Paul Fox (born 26 May 1978) is an English actor, right-wing political activist and leader of the Reclaim Party.
+A member of the British entertainment industry's Fox family, he graduated from the Royal Academy of Dramatic Art and debuted in the film The Hole (2001).
+His best-known role is James Hathaway in the TV drama series Lewis (2006–2015).

-A conservative, Fox publicly spoke out against the George Floyd protests and COVID-19 vaccines in 2020.
+During the COVID-19 pandemic, Fox was a frequent critic of the British government's response.
+He was also publicly critical of the George Floyd protests that began in 2020.
 After founding the right-wing populist political party Reclaim, he stood unsuccessfully in the 2021 London mayoral election in opposition to what he deemed "extreme political correctness".
-He gained 1.9% of the vote, thus losing his election deposit.
+He gained 1.9% of the vote, losing his election deposit.
+He subsequently stood in the 2024 London Assembly election, in which he also lost his deposit.
+Fox's political career has resulted in multiple controversies and legal disputes.

-Early life
+Early life and education

-Laurence Paul Fox was born into the Fox family in Leeds in 1978, the son of Mary Elizabeth Piper and actor James Fox.
+Laurence Paul Fox was born in Leeds on 26 May 1978, the son of Mary Elizabeth Piper and actor James Fox.
 His paternal grandfather was talent agent Robin Fox and his paternal grandmother was actress Angela Worthington, whose father was playwright Frederick Lonsdale.
 He has two older brothers named Tom and Robin, a younger sister named Lydia, and a younger brother named Jack.
 Robin is a film producer, while Lydia and Jack are actors; Lydia is married to comedian and filmmaker Richard Ayoade.
-Fox's uncles are actor Edward Fox and producer Robert Fox.
+Fox's uncles are actors Edward Fox and producer Robert Fox.
 He is also the cousin of actors Emilia and Freddie Fox, the children of his uncle Edward.

 Fox was raised as an evangelical Christian.
-At the age of 13, he was enrolled at Harrow School and was expelled a few weeks before taking his A-Level exams.
-He was unable to obtain a place at any university due to a report about him from Harrow.
-After working as a gardener and in an office, he decided to follow his family into acting and successfully auditioned for the Royal Academy of Dramatic Art (RADA).
-During his time there, he appeared in numerous theatre productions, including the lead roles of Gregers Werle in Ibsen's The Wild Duck, Marcus Andronicus in Titus Andronicus, and Stephen Daedalus in an adaptation of James Joyce's novel Ulysses.
+At the age of 13, he was enrolled at Harrow School.
+He was expelled a few weeks before taking his A-Level exams, and was unable to obtain a place at any university due to a report about him from Harrow.

+After working as a gardener and in an office, he decided to follow his family into acting, and successfully auditioned for the Royal Academy of Dramatic Art (RADA).
+During his time there, he appeared in numerous student productions, including the lead roles of Gregers Werle in Ibsen's The Wild Duck, Marcus Andronicus in Titus Andronicus, and Stephen Daedalus in an adaptation of James Joyce's novel Ulysses.
 He graduated in 2001.